 Co-pays, co-insurances, and deductibles may apply depending on the coverage chosen and the type of service provided.

-C. EPIC BENEFITS+ SUPPLEMENTAL DENTAL INSURANCE
+C. DELTA DENTAL UNIFORM AND SUPPLEMENTAL DENTAL INSURANCE

-F. VISION INSURANCE
+D. VISION INSURANCE

-G. GROUP TERM LIFE INSURANCE
+E. GROUP TERM LIFE INSURANCE

 Benefited employees are eligible for term, group life insurance available through the State of Wisconsin.
 The maximum benefit is equal to five times an employee’s annual salary.
 Spouse and dependent coverage is also available up to $20,000 and $10,000, respectively.
 Premium rates are based on age and salary and are updated yearly.